panquequelol/tapntour-challenge/README.md

-# Intership TAPNTOUR Challenge
+# Winter Internship TAPNTOUR Challenge Program

-This is a Intership TAPNTOUR Challenge , please follow the below intructions to complete the challenge.
+This is a Intership TAPNTOUR Challenge Program, please follow the below intructions to complete the challenge.
 Please if you have any question send a email to info@glyfo.com.

 ## Objetive

-Please clone the repository and finish the 3 challenges.
+Please clone this repository and finish the 3 challenges.
 Using the endpoint database to fetch the data.

 1-  Show the all tours in a List Component  using TourView.vue file.
 2-  Show the all guides in a List Component using GuideView.vue file.